Cleveland Hall 27B

 Culturally Responsive Education

-Currently developing a journal article on culturally responsive education related to the Washington State Office of Public Instruction Since Time Immemorial curriculum.
-This research draws from my dissertation research, an Indigenous Inquiry on Culturally Responsive Curriculum.
-Influenced by an Indigenous woman educator who started it all, this article continues with the story of how the Since Time Immemorial curriculum got started from inception, introduction, implementation, and lastly, to being passed legislatively with funding.
+Currently writing an article on culturally responsive education related to the Washington State Office of Public Instruction Since Time Immemorial (STI) curriculum.
+This article draws from my dissertation research, an Indigenous Inquiry on Culturally Responsive Curriculum and is influenced by an Indigenous woman educator who started a movement in Washington Indigenous education.
+This article continues with the story of the STI curriculum from inception, introduction, implementation, and lastly, to being passed legislatively with funding.

 Anti-blackness in Indigenous Communities

-This conceptual scholarly works to address how solidarity between Indigenous and Black communities must also address anti-blackness before solidarity can be achieved.
-Offering solutions from first steps to practice, this article is in development.
+This conceptual scholarly piece works to address how solidarity between Indigenous and Black communities also addresses anti-blackness.
+Offering solutions from first steps to practice, this article is in development, and highlights the works of critical race scholars who work in solidarity with Indigenous and Black communities.

 Indigenous Women Collective

-Currently developing a manuscript documenting the women from Standing Rock and Indigenous women from throughout Indian country, the manuscript is an archive that includes all who stood with the Standing Rock Sioux Tribe in solidarity against the Dakota Access Pipeline.
+This is a manuscript documenting the women from Standing Rock and Indigenous women from throughout Indian country who stood with the Standing Rock Sioux Tribe in solidarity against the Dakota Access Pipeline at the Oceti Sakowin NoDAPL camp.

 Professional Affiliations and Organizations